YuZhengM/scvmap-tutorial/docs/source/problem.rst

 5.1 Discovering issues on the website
 ----------------------------------------------

-We have diligently completed the process of improving the website.
+The latest website improvements are complete.

 If you discover any issues or areas that need improvement, please contact us promptly.
 Thank you for your contribution.

 .. note::

-    If you find any minor issues that are inconvenient to disturb us, you can leave a message on `GitHub <https://github.com/YuZhengM/scvmap-tutorial>`_.
+    If you find any minor issues that are inconvenient to disturb us, you can leave a message on `GitHub <https://github.com/YuZhengM/scvmap_reproducibility>`_.
 Thank you for your effort and time.

 5.2 There is a problem accessing the website
 ----------------------------------------------